avramtraian/Blueberry/README.md

       * **Game development with C++**
       * **Windows 10 SDK**

-3. Open the engine folder, and execute **GenerateProjectFiles.bat**.
+3. Open the engine folder, and execute **Win64-GenerateProjectFiles.bat**.
 This will create the Visual Studio project files.
 It shouldn't take more than a few seconds.

 4. Open **Blueberry.sln**.
 Set **JamEd** as the startup project and select the **Release** configuration, **Win64** platform.
 Right-click on the solution target and press **Build Solution** (*Ctrl+Shift+B*).